MrSamSeen/DiskMan/README.md

 - **Visual Disk Space Analysis**: Quickly identify which files and folders are taking up the most space
 - **Size-Based Sorting**: Files and folders are automatically sorted by size (largest first)
 - **Color-Coded Interface**: Different colors for directories, files, and size percentages
-- **Hidden File Detection**: Easily identify hidden files and folders with visual indicators
+- **Hidden File Support**: Includes hidden files and folders in the analysis
 - **Interactive Navigation**: Browse through your file system directly from the application
 - **File Explorer Integration**: Open files and folders in your system's file explorer
 - **Pagination**: Navigate through large directories with ease using pagination